 - Educational tree walks or tree bike tours

 - Tree diversity workshops

-- Tree pests and diseases workshops
+- Tree pests and disease workshops